goldbergyoni/nodebestpractices/README.md

 <br/><br/>

+# Milestones
+To maintain this guide and keep it up to date, we are constantly updating and improving the guidelines and best practices with the help of the community.
+You can follow our [milestones](https://github.com/i0natan/nodebestpractices/milestones) and join the working groups if you want to contribute to this project.

+<br/><br/>

 # Contributors
 ## `Yoni Goldberg`
 Independent Node.JS consultant who works with customers at USA, Europe and Israel on building large-scale scalable Node applications.
 Many of the best practices above were first published on his blog post at [http://www.goldbergyoni.com](http://www.goldbergyoni.com).
 Reach Yoni at @goldbergyoni or me@goldbergyoni.com